 - Some flight attendants at US airlines seem opposed to using the call button for service, because, you know, they’re there for your safety

 On US airlines I’m generally a little more hesitant to use the call button.
 I see what kind of a vibe the crew gives me.
 In general I don’t mind pushing the call button in international first & business class on a US airline, while I avoid it on domestic flights.
+If I get the sense that the crew takes issue with use of the call button, I of course won’t use it.

 All airplane seats have individual flight attendant call buttons, though customs around using them seem to differ.
 In the United States, some flight attendants seem to think these buttons are just for emergencies, while outside the United States there are consistently no issues with using them for service.